 Missiles were used as a bargaining chip in negotiations for withdrawal.

-The US would back off their plan to bolster their offensive nuclear installations in Turkey.
+The US had wanted to bolster their offensive nuclear installations in Turkey.
+Dean Rusk saw to it they would back off their plan.

 At the time the sainted Kennedy was riding high in my estimate and looking back on this man I give him credit for arriving at good judgement and opening up lines of communication with the Soviet leadership. “peace speech” at American University 60 years ago was a searing critique of Cold War politics and laid out a hopeful vision for a world built on cooperation and empathy, even among rival countries.
 Kennedy called for “not merely peace for Americans, but peace for all men and women — not merely peace in our time, but peace for all time.”